Yoxem/Sligeach-font/README.md

 Issues
 ----------------------------------------
  - ar & air are only ligaturized after some non-space characters and space(s).
- - the font height is too high.
+ - The font height is too high.